castcle/castcle-trigger/README.md

   - [x] [topic_classification.py](https://github.com/castcle/castcle-trigger/blob/develop/topic_classification.py): responses for calling to execute [topic_classification.py](https://github.com/castcle/castcle-trigger/blob/develop/modules/topic_classify/topic_classification.py) to update `analytics-db.topics` and `app-db.contentinfo`.

 ## 5. Model Explanation: Cold-Start
-This model will be used to rank within threshold contents based on countries' engagement behaviors.
-The model will be re-trained everyday in the morning and stored in mlArtifact_country collection in db_analytics.
-The model is for users that still do not have their own personalized model and can be used to give a wider range of content recommendation.
+This model will be used to ranking/scoring within threshold contents based on engagement behavior in each specified country.
+The model will be re-trained everyday then stored in `analytics-db.mlArtifacts_country` collection.
+These models support users those do not have their own personalized model and can be used to give a wider range of content recommendation.
   1. Model inputs
   - Country engagement
   - Content features
-  - Country code ( 250 countries, iso3166)
+  - Country code (250 countries, ISO3166)

   2. Model detail
-  - Model Used : XGBOOST Regression Model
+  - Model: XGBOOST Regression Model
-  - Target variable : Weight engagement
+  - Target variable: Weight engagement
-  - Time Using : 1 mins (12/13/2021)
+  - Time using: 1 mins (12/13/2021)
-  - Countries that do not have training data will adopt 'us' model
+  - Countries that do not have training data will adopt "us" model

   3. Output
-  - Collection contains countryCode, artifacts, time-stamp
+  - Collection contains "countryCode", model artifacts, and timestamp

-  4. Model workflow (Training Section)
+  4. Model workflow
   This file explain only model training section.
 If you would like to see another section, [click here](https://github.com/castcle/castcle-ds-predict/edit/develop/README.md)
    4.1.
-Prep engagement data ( app db engagement )
+Engagement data preparation
      1. Engagement List
      - Like
      - Comment
      - Quote
      - Recast
      2. Aggregation : Sum
-     3. Group By : countryCode (iso3166), contentId
+     3. Group By : "countryCode" (ISO3166), "contentId"

    4.2.
-Prep content features ( analytics db contentStats, creatorStats )
+Content features preparation
      1. Content Feature List
      - likeCount : Total like of each content based on subject
      - commentCount : Total comment of each content based on subject